AlayaCare/alayamarket-optioncare-csi/examples/api/README.md

     * The `alayacare_client_id` is the external client ID provided in Step 1
     * The `client_id` is the internal client ID returned in Step 1
   * The service codes can be fetched from `$ACCLOUD_URL/ext/api/v2/scheduler/service_codes`, see the API reference [here](https://app.swaggerhub.com/apis/AlayaCare/services-api-external/1.0.1#/Service%20Codes/get_service_codes)
-  * The skills can be fetched from `$ACCLOUD_URL/ext/api/v2/employees/skills`, see the API reference [here](https://app.swaggerhub.com/apis/AlayaCare/employee-skills-external-api/1.0.0#/Skills/get_skills)
   * The payors/funders can be fetched from `$ACCLOUD_URL/ext/api/v2/accounting/funders`, see the API reference [here](https://app.swaggerhub.com/apis/AlayaCare/accounting-api-external/1.0.6#/Funders/get_funders)
+  * The `start_date` and `projected_end_date` are optional.
+These are only informative and are not used when sending referral approvals to supplier agencies.

 ### Step 3: Create the Authorization

-* **API reference:** External API specifications are not yet available for this endpoint
+* **API reference:** External API specifications are not yet available for this endpoint.
+A snapshot of the internal API specifications can be found [here](https://github.com/AlayaCare/alayamarket-optioncare-csi/blob/main/specs/authorizations/internal.authorizations.spec.yaml).

 * **URL:** `$ACCLOUD_URL/api/v1/scheduler/authorizations`